-For purposes of the Consolidated Statements of Financial Position, the Organization considers all highly liquid investments without donor restrictions with an initial maturity of three months or less to be cash equivalents.
-Cash is held at a local bank and is insured up to the limits of the FDIC.
-It is common throughout the course of operations for the Organization's cash balance to exceed the insured limit.
+For purposes of the Consolidated Statements of Cash Flows, the Organization considers all highly liquid investments without donor restrictions with an initial maturity of three months or less to be cash equivalents.
+Cash is held at a local bank and is insured up to the limits by the FDIC.
+It is common throughout the course of operations for the Organization's cash balance to exceed the insured limits.

-The Organization had \$161,063 and \$191,367 of restricted cash at December 31, 2019 and 2018 which is classified as a current asset and is restricted for use in the programs described in Note 8.
+The Organization had \$115,714 and \$161,063 of restricted cash at December 31, 2020 and 2019 which is classified as a current asset and is restricted for use in the programs described in Note 8.